shulgaalexey/idgen/README.md

-When it is required to configure the ID generator with specified type of IDs, to limit the ID value range, as well as set up the first ID value, or assign a specific algorithm of ID generation, it is recommended to use template classes idgen and idgen_async.
+When it is required to configure the ID generator with specified type of IDs, to limit the ID value range, as well as set up the first ID value, or assign a specific algorithm of ID generation, it is recommended to use class idgen.
 When it is required to generate IDs in an infinite cycle, You can set the "round-robin" generation mode ON, so when the generator reaches the end of ID value range, it starts again from the minimal ID value.
 If the "round-robin"